kinderp/esercizio/README.md

 ```

 # Limitations
-The graph must be connected to reach every node
+The graph must be connected to reach every node, but have you ever seen a room without a door?
+For our problem, it should be not a problem.

 # Data structures

-Common mostly used data structure to represent a graph are:
+Common mostly used data structures to represent a graph are:

 * [adjacency matrix](https://it.wikipedia.org/wiki/Matrice_delle_adiacenze)
 * [adjacency list](https://it.wikipedia.org/wiki/Lista_di_adiacenza)

-In terms of **memory ocupation** the first (a.m.) is preferible when the most of the nodes are connected each other, in other terms when the number of links are big.
-Otherwise, the second (a.l.) is used when the graph is sparse.
+In terms of **memory ocupation** the first (a.m.) is preferible when the most of the nodes are connected to each other, in other terms when the number of links are big.
+Otherwise, the second (a.l.) is used when the graph is sparse (many nodes but not so much links).

 In term of **elaboration time** a.l. have a O(V + E) complexity otherwise a.m.
 O(V*V).